KnudsenMorten/ClientInspectorV2/README.md

 18. TPM information - relavant to detect machines with/without TPM

 Feel free to add more cool data-collections to suit your needs.
-I would love to hear what you are collection.
-Maybe we can include your ideas into ClientInspector so the whole community can gain access to smart ideas.
+If you want to take part in the community, please send me your collections, if you think they can be of great great value to others.
-Drop me an email on mok@mortenknudsen.net with your code, so I can include it.
+Drop me an email on mok@mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.

 ## Dashboards - How to get insight of my environment from the data (desired state)?